RabbyBhamu1/Rock_Paper_scissors_Project/README.md

 ## Rock Paper Scissors

+To make this project, I used data types : List, Variable, Integer, String ...
 Making a rock, paper, scissors game.

 Inside the `main.py` file, you'll find the ASCII art for the hand signals already saved to a corresponding variable: `rock`, `paper`, and `scissors`.
 This will make it easy to print them out to the console.